krobbi/fungus/README.md

 5. [License](#license)

 # About
-Fungus is a project that aims to be an implementation of [Befunge](https://esolangs.org/wiki/Befunge) that accelerates the runtime with an initial compilation and optimization stage.
+Fungus is a [Befunge](https://esolangs.org/wiki/Befunge) interpreter that accelerates runtime with an initial compilation and optimization stage.

+Fungus mostly targets the original Befunge-93 standard, with some differences:
+* The playfield may be an arbitrary size, up to 16384x16384 cells.
+* Characters are represented as Unicode code points, not ASCII bytes.
+* The `?`, `g`, `p`, `&`, and `~` commands are not yet fully implemented.
+* To simplify the optimizer, using a command without enough parameters on the stack is considered undefined behavior.
+No error will be reported for this.

 # Usage
 Fungus is run from the command line: